Rootjang92/blog-article-1/README.md

 });
 ```

 You might be thinking, "but if I change the fixture now I have to update every test that uses it".
-That is
+That is exactly the point.
-exactly the point.
-If what is returned from the reducer changes it would affect our `UserList` component.
-Our tests
-might break which informs us we may need to handle changes in the data.
+If what is returned from the reducer changes it would affect our `UserList` component. *Our tests might break which informs us we may need to handle changes in the data*.

 ## Step 5 Add redux actions
 Our user actions test will make user of our getUsersResponse fixture